The Day Drawing Attention to Indigenous Cultures & Rights

 Around the world, indigenous peoples have struggled to gain control over their land and lives and recognition of their rights.
 The concerns of indigenous peoples were not addressed as a concern of the international community until the 1970s.
 In 1982, the UN established a Working Group on Indigenous Populations (WGIP).

-This "World" comprises those peoples that strive for autonomy and international recognition.
+The Fourth World This "World" comprises those peoples that strive for autonomy and international recognition.
 The indigenous people had been victims of invasions, conquests and robbery, and it is their right to claim back their lost rights.
 While they are aware of their original sovereignty, they also know about their mutual relationship through the "We-feeling" that is firmly established in their consciousness.
 Nothing seems more natural to indigenous peoples than to go their own self-determined way, independent of the context of the national state surrounding them.
-They want to be referred to as independent peoples in order to obtain the right to self-determination, or at least to strive for partial autonomy.
+They want to be referred to as independent peoples in order to obtain the right to self-determination, or at least to strive for partial autonomy. |

 Sources: